AmolShelke2/weather-app-reactjs/README.md

 # React Weather App

-Weather Appc created with REACTJS, HTML and CSS.
+Weather App created with REACTJS, HTML and Tailwind CSS.

+## Tech used

+- HTML
+- Tailwind CSS
+- ReactJS
+- Web APIs
+- Fetch Data.

+## Features

+- Search Weather for a specific country with the search feature.
+- Shows error if the city is not valid.
+- Has loader so you understand the fetching of data is going on.
+- Created using Tailwind CSS.

+## Live Preview

+## Preview

 ## Getting Started with Create React App